-- To deal with unexpected delays such as traffic jams, late trains or getting lost. - Time to take in the office environment and read company information such as brochures in reception.
+- to deal with unexpected delays such as traffic jams, late trains or getting lost - time to take in the office environment and read company information such as brochures in reception looking the part at your interview.

 It's also helpful to chat with anyone you come into contact with.
 This not only helps you get to know the staff, it will warm you up for your interview.